-What other healthcare services are needed to locally address the health problems in Rockcastle County for the next two years?
+What other healthcare services are needed to locally address the health problems in Rockcastle County for the next three years?

 The responses to this question ran the gamut.
-However, they were predominated by the need for increased number of mental health providers and the addition of substance abuse treatment services, both inpatient and outpatient for both.
-Other areas of suggestion were related to physical activity, such as the return of exercise classes in the Wellness Center like Silver Sneakers and reopening the Fitness Center to the community.
-Some suggested to build a recreational facility or community park.
+However, they were predominated by the need for increased number of physicians and not allied health providers.
+Other areas of suggestion were related to physical activity, specifically the need for a recreation facility, the need for affordable and readily-available transportation to healthcare, and the need for more mental healthcare.